 I was speaking the other day with a very good friend, who is one of the kindest people I know and who is also a fervent anti-Trump Progressive.
 Her Progressivism comes about because, despite being highly intelligent, she really does lead with her heart.
 This means that Leftist pleas to emotion are catnip to her.
-Blinded by Progressive media photos of illegal immigrants being marched away from the families they had even knowing they could get caught, she is blind to the families of those killed by illegal immigrants who shouldn’t have been here to kill in the first place.
-After all, the photos heart-wrenching photos of the victims of illegal killers do not make the front page of the New York Times and their families never ended up on Oprah.
+Blinded by Progressive media photos of illegal immigrants being marched away from their families — families they had even knowing they could get caught and deported — she is blind to the families of those killed by illegal immigrants who shouldn’t have been here to kill in the first place.
+After all, the heart-wrenching photos of the victims of illegal killers do not make the front page of the New York Times and their families never ended up on Oprah.

 But as I said, she is a good friend.
 She’s stood by me through thick and thin, and never allowed the fact that I’m a conservative to sway our friendship — something I cannot say about many Progressives.
 That’s why I forgave her when, upon hearing that the CIA can program cars to turn into assassination mobiles, her first response was “That can’t be true.
 If it were true, they would have killed Trump and we wouldn’t have to suffer this way.”

 Normally, I’m not one to condone wishing for or celebrating the assassination of a democratically elected leader.
 I learned that moral lesson back in 1981, when I was a student at Cal and the news came down that Reagan had been shot.
 Unlike the horror that attended JFK’s assassination in 1963, at Cal in 1981 people were thrilled that Reagan had been shot . . . and then deeply disappointed to learn that he’d survived the attempt.